kenmoses1/week-11-ip/Explanation.md

 ## The robot is triggered manually by pressing ALT + F12 keys.

-## It reads an excel document to check if there are any tickets to be resolved.
+## It scans an excel document to check if there are any tickets to be resolved.

 ## If not tickets are available, the robot with alert the customer care represantative using message boxes on the screen.

-## The project uses C# and UiPath Community Edition.
+## i used  C# and UiPath Community Edition.